 Once the planning permit is issued, detailed design plans have been approved by Council and pre-commencement requirements have been met, then construction may commence.
 Please complete the following hold points and applications for bonding of incomplete works during the construction phase.

 Civil Construction Hold and Witness Points and Practical Completion

 The Hold and Witness Points sheet specifies the construction works to be audited by Council's Construction Supervisor.
 Works cannot move beyond the hold points until it is inspected and approved by Council's Construction Supervisor.

 Refer to Summarise check list(PDF, 382KB).

-When the civil construction works have been completed, a Practical Completion inspection must be requested by completing the Practical Completion Application Form.(PDF, 63KB)
+When the civil construction works have been completed, a Practical Completion inspection must be requested by completing the Practical Completion Application Form.(DOCX, 799KB)

 Civil Bonds - Bonding of incomplete civil works